Camillians

-The Camillians or Clerics Regular, Ministers to the Sick (Clerci Regulari Ministeri Infirmaribus) are a Catholic religious order founded in 1582 by St. Camillus de Lellis (1550–1614).
+The Camillians or Clerics Regular, Ministers to the Sick (Clerici Regulari Ministrantes Infirmis) are a Catholic religious order founded in 1582 by St. Camillus de Lellis (1550–1614).
 A large red cross was chosen by the founder as the distinguishing badge for the members of the Order to wear upon their black cassocks: this was later adopted as the international symbol of medical care.
 In the past, because of the red cross on their apparel, they were also referred to as the Crociferi.
 As of 2018, 1080 Camillians serve in 35 countries.
 They use the postnominal initials of M.I.
 (Ministri degli Infermi).

 History

 Camillus de Lellis

 Camillus lived much of his early life as a soldier, following his father's path.
 When his regiment was disbanded, he happened to find work as a laborer for a Capuchin friary.
 One of the friars led him to a religious conversion, after which he sought admission to the Capuchin Order.
 The Capuchins were willing to accept de Lellis as a candidate.
 He had sustained a leg wound, however, in the course of his military career, which would not heal.
 After examination, it was declared incurable by physicians.
 He then moved to Rome, where he took up residence in a hospital dedicated to the care of the incurably ill, the San Giacomo degli Incurabili.
 As he progressed in his spiritual life, he noticed the poor care given the patients by the attendants of the hospital.